-There are no remaining buildings of historical style or significance on the Campus site that could form the basis for developing an architectural theme.
-However, northern California and the Monterey Peninsula have a rich history of architectural development influenced by culture, climate, and local materials, and the newer buildings on Campus have begun to create a distinctive architectural character for the Campus.
+There are no remaining buildings of historical style or significance on the campus site that could form the basis for developing an architectural theme.
+However, northern California and the Monterey Peninsula have a rich history of architectural development influenced by culture, climate, and local materials, and the newer buildings on campus have begun to create a distinctive architectural character for the CSUMB campus.